Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 One way around this is to make payments early, before the statement generates.
 That way, you can spend more on the cards and still maintain a low utilization ratio.
 This is a smart strategy to help you get into a prime credit category as soon as possible—so you can start getting rewarded for everyday spending.

 Campbell's strategy was prudent: She applied for another card as soon as she was able to, thus diversifying her credit mix and increasing the amount of credit available to her.
 Both these factors contributed to her rising credit score.

 On the first anniversary of opening her secured card, Campbell used CreditMatch to learn that she was likely to get approved for a rewards card from American Express.
-She applied for the American Express® Gold Card, was approved, and started spending so she could earn rewards and an intro bonus.
+She applied, was approved, and started spending so she could earn rewards and an intro bonus.
 (This card is typically only available to consumers with a high credit score.)